AdaCore/ada-spark-rfcs/features/model_of.md

 disbled (such as `Pre`, `Post`, `Global`, and `Test_Case`), to subprograms without modifying the package's original source.

+The RFC only addresses aspects attached to sub-programs.

 The envisaged workflow is as follows:

 * The developer creates a sidecar unit containing the selected model